Repair Procedures — Eleven Walkthroughs That Cover 90% of the Work

 Disconnect the cable terminal at the carriage.
 Lift the carriage off the inner mast.

 Pull the inner mast straight up out of the outer mast.
-Be ready for the inner mast's weight — get a second tech for the longer-mast lifts.
+Be ready for the inner mast's weight — get a second tech for the longer-mast lifts (25 ft variants top ~80 lb and are awkwardly balanced once free).
+The instant the inner is clear, strap it to a bench or stanchion, or block it against a wall — a free inner mast that drops back into the outer can crush a hand at the joint.

 Pads are typically held by Phillips screws or pop in/out of slots.
 Remove old pads, clean the seat, and press new pads in.
 Verify thickness matches your model — the pads are not interchangeable between series.